deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Sergeant First Class Leo Price.
 STERLING."
 A metal tag on a chain.

 "Master Sergeant James Jones."
-Another swatch of cloth. "…Legsy."
+Another swatch of cloth. "...Legsy."

 By now, all the seven men standing directly in front of him had their arms interlinked across one another's shoulders or around each others' waists.
 Around the bay, deathworlders were standing at attention, some fighting back their emotions, others displaying them openly.

 STAINLESS took a deep breath.
 "It's still early days for the SOR.
 We've been blooded today, and despite our losses, we acquitted ourselves superbly under the most difficult circumstances, in keeping with the finest traditions of our parent units."
 He declared.
 "I expect that we will go on to great things in due course, which is why I'm going to conclude with what I hope will be the regimental motto, so listen closely.
 Remember this." heads raised and gave him their full attention.

-"…'*What a piece of work is man.
+"...'*What a piece of work is man.
 How noble in reason, how infinite in faculties.
 In form and moving how express and admirable.
 In action, how like an angel: In* *apprehension, how like a god!*'"

 He set his jaw and saluted fiercely.
 Every one of the humans present copied him.
 "When gods fall, we will remember them."